 The TP Is Dishonest

-In section 3, we proposed an enhanced version of asymmetric quantum dialogue protocol with a controller, namely controlled asymmetric quantum dialogue protocol, where the TP is responsible for the preparation of the initial state of the system, but also acts as a controller.
+In section 3, we proposed an enhanced version of asymmetric quantum dialogue protocol with a controller, namely controlled asymmetric quantum dialogue protocol, where TP is responsible for the preparation of the initial state of the system, but also acts as a controller.
 In this context, let us consider the case, where TP is dishonest.
 Despite the fact that the measurement results published by Alice and Bob, he cannot get the secret information exchanged between Alice and Bob, since the unitary operations of encoding the secret information performed by Alice and Bob are not published.
 Based on the above analysis, we note that there is no information leaked to anyone other than two legitimate users.

 Having discussed the above four possible attacks, we may now conclude that the security of quantum channels has been guaranteed in the proposed protocol, regardless of whether containing a controller.